Oxyenyos/web-proj/src/posts/articles/jekyll-static-comments.md

 ### Enter Staticman

-On paper and in practice Staticman was just the app I was looking for to power static-based commenting on my site.
+in practice Staticman was just the app I was looking for to power static-based commenting on my site.

 - Designed to work with [**Jekyll**](http://jekyllrb.com/) and [**GitHub Pages**](https://pages.github.com/).
 - Free and open source.
 Run it on your own server as a Node.js app or go the free hosted route.